maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   I believe that COM4 can be used for Serial output, but we have to tell the compiler to remap `Serial` from tx/rx pins to USB.
   This is done by selecting "Enabled" in Tools > USB CDC On Boot.
-  From then on the `Serial` is no longer mapped to tx/rx but to USB; use `Serial0` to still use tx/rx.
+  From then on the `Serial` is no longer mapped to tx/rx but to USB; however `Serial0` is now mapped to tx/rx.
+  We have two CDC connections.

 - Change the sketch a bit so that we are sure the firmware is updated (e.g. change the initial value of n to 8000, or change the delay).